memorysafety/website/content/en/blog/2025-05-14-rav1d-perf-bounty.md

 If we update the rules we'll post a note here and on the official rules page.

 Good luck!
 Have fun!

+**2025.05.14 Notice:** European Economic Area and Switzerland added to the list of places in which legal residents or citizens are eligible.